Minecraft-PE-Servers/Minecraft-PE-Servers.github.io/_posts/2019-09-05-Privacy-Policies-Mcworld.md

 ---
 layout: apppage
 title:  Privacy Policies
-date:   2017-01-25
+date:   2019-09-05
 categories: iniciante
 ---

-This Privacy Policy governs the manner in which Mcworld.co collects, uses, maintains and discloses information collected from users (each, a "User") of the Mcworld.co App (“App”).
+This Privacy Policy governs the manner in which MineServer collects, uses, maintains and discloses information collected from users (each, a "User") of the MineServer App (“App”).

 Personal identification information